mythology-and-legends-in-warfare

 Heraldry and Personal Identification

 By the late 11th century, Norman shields had become canvases for personal and familial emblems.
 The Bayeux Tapestry depicts shields painted with crosses, dragons, chevrons, and geometric patterns.
 These devices were the precursors to formal heraldry, which would bloom in the 12th century.
 A well-decorated shield instantly identified a knight in the chaos of battle—crucial for rallying, for recounting feats of arms, and for post-battle recognition.
 The designs also served as a status symbol: more elaborate paint, gold leaf, and exotic materials like parchment or silk overlays indicated wealth and rank.
+Some shields bore religious symbols—crosses in red or gold—to invoke divine protection or mark participation in a pilgrimage or crusade.

 William the Conqueror’s own shield, according to contemporary sources, displayed a gold cross on a blue field—a sign of his piety and his claim to divine favor.
 Lesser knights copied or simplified such designs, creating a visual language of allegiance.
 In this way, the Norman shield was not merely armor; it was a heraldic proclamation of identity and loyalty.
+The Bayeux Museum retains a full-scale reproduction of the tapestry that highlights these early heraldic motifs.

 Social Rank and Display